How we use your personal information

 Sometimes we may provide information about you in an anonymised form.
 If we do so, then none of the information we provide to any other party will identify you as an individual and cannot be traced back to you.

-The Practice does not record telephone calls or has any CCTV mechanisms installed.
+The Practice does not record telephone calls.

 Access and Subject Access Requests